Anandakrishnan255/Diabetes-Readmission-ML/README.md

 # Diabetes 130-US Hospitals Readmission Prediction

 ## Overview
-This project predicts hospital readmissions within 30 days (readmitted_binary: 0 for not readmitted, 1 for readmitted) using the Diabetes 130-US Hospitals dataset (~71,518 rows).
-The dataset has a ~11% positive class imbalance, making recall for class 1 a key metric.
+This project predicts hospital readmissions within 30 days (readmitted_binary: 0 for not readmitted, 1 for readmitted) using the Diabetes 130-US Hospitals dataset (10176 rows).
 Models include Random Forest, Logistic Regression, and XGBoost, with preprocessing to handle outliers, encode categorical features, and address imbalance using SMOTE.

 ## Dataset
 - *Source*: Diabetes 130-US Hospitals for Years 1999-2008.